Christopher Moltisanti

-Christopher has a tumultuous and abusive relationship with his long-term girlfriend Adriana.
-He comes close to death when enraged about rumors that his fiancée Adriana and Tony are having an affair, he pulls a gun on Tony, who is ready to kill him for doing so.
+Christopher's character has a tumultuous and abusive relationship with Adriana, his long-term girlfriend, who becomes his fiancée.
+When Chris becomes enraged about rumors that Adriana and Tony are having an affair, he pulls a gun on Tony, who is ready to kill him for doing so.
 He is spared only after Tony Blundetto intercedes for him.
-In the fifth season, Chris learns that Adriana has been working as an informant for the U.S. Federal Bureau of Investigation and that she wants them to go into the Witness Protection Program.
+In the fifth season, Chris learns that Adriana has been working as an informant for the U.S. Federal Bureau of Investigation and that she wants him to go into the Witness Protection Program with her.
 Valuing loyalty over love, Christopher reports Adriana's actions to Tony, who has Silvio Dante kill her.
-Christopher then marries his new girlfriend, Kelli Lombardo and they have a daughter, Caitlyn, but his interest in his new wife soon wanes.
-He grows disillusioned with Tony and frustrated with his progress in the family, and distances himself from the business by making a film and trying to become a Hollywood screenwriter.
+Christopher then marries his new girlfriend, Kelli Lombardo, and they have a daughter, Caitlyn.
+But his interest in his new wife soon wanes.
+He grows disillusioned with Tony and frustrated with his progress in the DiMeo crime family, and distances himself from the business by making a film and trying to become a Hollywood screenwriter.
+While the movie is a modest success, Chris grows irritated with his business partner J.T.
+Dolan and eventually ends up murdering him when Dolan refuses to listen to details of the murders he had witnessed previously.

-Christopher struggles throughout the series with major drug and alcohol addictions and repeatedly spends time at AA and drug rehabilitation centers.
-Despite wanting Christopher to succeed, Tony doubts his nephew's loyalty and suitability to be his successor, and he fears that Christopher's immaturity and frequent drug problems make him a ripe target to turn state's evidence.
+Because of his substance abuse, Christopher spends significant amounts of time at AA meetings and rehabilitation centers.
+Despite wanting Christopher to succeed, Tony doubts his "nephew's" loyalty and suitability to be his successor, and he fears that Christopher's immaturity and frequent drug problems make him a ripe target to turn state's evidence.
 Christopher's efforts to stay clean of drugs and alcohol cause him to spend less time at their regular haunts, further arousing Tony's suspicions.
 Christopher causes a car crash as he is driving Tony home while high.
-After seeing that Caitlyn's baby seat has been completely destroyed in the accident, Tony suffocates the injured Chris and is finally rid of his troublesome nephew.
+After seeing that Caitlyn's baby seat has been completely destroyed in the accident and knowing she would have been killed if she were in the car, Tony has finally had enough and suffocates the badly injured Chris, finally ridding himself of his troublesome "nephew".